 OK.
 I'm not sure about the legalities of this, but it's one of the best tools EVER!!!.
 You'll have to search for it yourself, and if you use it, make sure you get the right licenses (i.e. buy any of the programs you need).
 Again I'm not sure how legit it is so I offer only a name, please do you own research.
 I DO NOT WARRANT THAT YOU HAVE THE RIGHT TO USE THIS.

 I believe this is more legit than Hirens because you have build the CD with your own windows install disk/serial.
 It creates a live windows disk with freeware tools.
 A must have for any IT persons toolbox.
-The DOS UBCD one is here.
+There is also a DOS UBCD.

 The closest thing you can get to iPhoto for Mac without paying.
 But in all honesty, IMHO, nothing comes close to iPhoto, that program is reason enough to buy a Mac.